-- Perform 3 sets of stretch and folds spaced out by 30 minutes.
+- Perform three sets of stretch and folds spaced out by 30 minutes.

 - Put the dough in a bulking container and let it rise to double size.

-- Once the dough is doubled divide the dough into balls of 300 grams each.
+- Once the dough has doubled, divide the dough into balls of 300 grams each.

 - Oil a roasting pan with olive oil.

-- Shape each dough piece into a taut ball and add it to the pan.
+- Shape each dough piece into a tight ball and add it to the pan.

-- Cover the pan with cling film and let the dough final rise for about 1 hour at room temperature or about 24 hours (and up to 5 days) in the fridge, whatever suits your schedule.
+- Cover the pan with cling film and let the dough final proof for about 1 hour at room temperature or about 24 hours (up to 5 days) in the fridge, whatever suits your schedule.

 Make the pizza sauce

-- Fry the onion and crushed garlic a couple of minutes until it's softened.
+- Fry the onion and crushed garlic for a couple of minutes until it's softened.

 Get the oven ready